Paul Rogers (bassist)

 Paul Rogers (born 20 April 1956) is an English bassist.

 Career

+He was born in Luton, Bedfordshire, England.

-Rogers is best known as a member of improvising jazz group Mujician but has also released a number of solo records.
+Rogers is best known as a member of improvising jazz group Mujician, but has also released a number of solo records.
+He also composed a suite, with assistance form an Arts Council grant, which was intended for three saxophgones, flute, bass and drums.
+The piece Anglo American Sketches toured nationally in 1990 to some acclaim.